lukebakken/message-queue-presentation/README.md

 * Several services, any of which could be unavailable.
 * What happens if user is saved in database but the next step fails?
 * Everyone could still sign up at once!
+Still could overload everything.
 * What else?

 ## Can Haz Q

 After rolling out FizzBuzz 2.0 the email server went down several times and new users didn't get their copy of the newsletter.
 Support tickets went through the roof and finally the CTO went to the dev team and said "Fix it!".
-So the team read about message brokers and installed RabbitMQ in their environment.
+So the team read about message brokers and installed one in their environment.
 Now the code looks like this:

 ```
 HtmlResult create_user(HtmlFormData fd, IMessageQueue mq) {